jimmykallhagen/Nordix/README.md

 ---

 ## "Enterprise" for regular PC
-It's like endless super features and systems in Linux Free for everyone to use, but still hidden behind the big enterprise companies.
+It's like endless super features and systems exist in Linux Free for everyone to use, but still hidden behind the big enterprise companies.

  **Nordix will change this**
 - ISO handle zfs raid stripe, mirror, slog, l2arc, special vdevs.
 - Fully optimazed zfs.conf - 27 tuned kernel parameters
-- per-directory recordsize and compression optimization
+- 21 dataset - Per-directory recordsize and compression optimization
-- compressed ARC
+- Compressed ARC - effectively multiplies cache capacity by compression ratio
-  automated snapshots
+- Automated snapshots
 - ZFSBootMenu — usually seen in enterprise deployments, delivered out of the box"
-- delivered in a way that everyone can enjoy this
+- Delivered in a way that everyone can enjoy this

 ### **ARC** _-_ _The Seacret to Performance_
-ZFS has a more server-like cache behavior by default, with prioritizing hot and cold data I have instead tuned zfs ARC to instead cache NOW! and drop cache, this gives a pretty powerful setup for desktops.
+ZFS has a more server-like cache behavior by default, with prioritizing hot and cold data I have instead adjusted zfs ARC to cache and release cache in instances, this provides a fairly powerful setup for desktops.
-I can say that I myself have a hit rate of 97%!!! the system goes between 50-69GB/

-- I have set the options to have zfs cache compressed data, this gives you superpowers!
+Test on 64gb ram shows a hitrate of 97%

 [Info on Nordix zfs tuning](/zfs-config/README-zfs.md)